electems/electem/README.md

 # electem
-# Basic CRUD App with Angular 5.0 and Spring Boot 2.0 with JMS and Elastic Search
+# CRUD App with Angular 5.0 and Spring Boot with JMS and Elastic Search

-This example app shows how to build a basic CRUD app with Spring Boot 2.0, Spring Data, and Angular 5.0.
+This example app shows how to build a CRUD app with Spring Boot,  Spring Data, and Angular 5.0.
+This App Uses Elastic Search to load the list.
+JMS has been used to save the entity to Elastic Database

 To install all of its dependencies and start each app, follow the instructions below.